 Recommendation: Ducksoup Dungeon

-Let’s jump right into Ducksoup Dungeon.
-It’s a free web browser playable rogue-lite on Itch.io by developer Richard Lems, also known as Blastmode Games.
-You might have heard of Lems’ work on the game Mighty Goose.
-In the game I’m discussing here, Ducksoup Dungeon, you choose one of four heroes.
+Let's jump right into Ducksoup Dungeon.
+It's a free web browser playable rogue-lite on Itch.io by developer Richard Lems, also known as Blastmode Games.
+You might have heard of Lems' work on the game Mighty Goose.
+In the game I'm discussing here, Ducksoup Dungeon, you choose one of four heroes.
 It is playable in a web browser or can be downloaded.
-Starting with “Slashchicken,” the first hero is a chicken.
-Gameplay With amazing firepower at your side, you’ll blast your way through and collect coins.
-Each play’s collection can be used to unlock the other three heroes.
-Every level features… Read the rest
+Starting with "Slashchicken," the first hero is a chicken.
+With amazing firepower at your side, you'll blast your way through and collect coins.
+Each play's collection can be used to unlock the other three heroes.
+Every level features hidden procedurally generated areas, meaning it can be a different layout every time you play.
+The levels, of which there seems to be an infinite number, are filled with containers destructible for coins, reached by eliminating various mobs.

 Pompom is A Challenging, Colorful Hamster Platformer

 The recently released pixel platformer Pompom: The Great Space Rescue ran across my desk as a showcase opportunity through my friends at Indie Game Collective.
-It’s a precision platformer, sort of, with a feature I’ve never seen before this involving time slowing AND improvised platform placement.
-You can play with a controller, or you can play it with a mouse (or hamster actually, since that is Pompom’s main character you play as.)
+It's a precision platformer, sort of, with a feature I've never seen before this involving time slowing AND improvised platform placement.
+You can play with a controller, or you can play it with a mouse (or hamster actually, since that is Pompom's main character you play as.)
 The game balances innovative gameplay, a moderate learning curve, and generous leniency to keep your gameplay flowing.
-I’m thoroughly enjoying it, at the level of some other top… Read the rest
+I'm thoroughly enjoying it, at the level of some other top precision platformers like Celeste.
+From the pleasant pixel art to the rewarding gameplay, this game earns every slice in the Mr. Dave Pizza pie.
+So, let me do my duty and share with you some information about this excellent game.
+Also, I made a cam appearance for the first time on this game's video--with my favorite hat!
+Not sure why, just felt like doing it.

 Eternia is a Unique Visual Novel About Pets I Played For No Reason

-There’s a short, charming story in Eternia: Pet Whisperer.
-Even if you’re a cockatoo/border-collie lover like me, or whether you lean more toward the exotic koala/frill-necked lizard, or rat brothers.
+There's a short, charming story in Eternia: Pet Whisperer.
+Even if you're a cockatoo/border-collie lover like me, or whether you lean more toward the exotic koala/frill-necked lizard, or rat brothers.
 These animals have a slight backstory, and cute appearance, plus a natural subtle wit.
-It’s got that solo dev quirk that I love best of all, where the plot derails to form a full loopable plot-line but keeps things manageable; that’s a plus, folks.
-And I’m not going to spoil it for you, because you deserve that, but also because I think it’s one of the charms of the game.… Read the rest
+It's got that solo dev quirk that I love best of all, where the plot derails to form a full loopable plot-line but keep things manageable; that's a plus, folks.
+And I'm not going to spoil it for you, because you deserve that, but also because I think it's one of the charms of the game.

 Shindig is the Ultimate Happy Family Indie

 This is a game that had come across my desk yesterday, which I had accidentally overlooked because of my new format, but I was really interested in it.
-Shindig is an interactive fiction in the style of something like a family-friendly exploration picturebook with some tried and true interactive gameplay.
-As you might know, it’s always been my goal to seek out wholesome indie games because I’m a bit jumpier than a jackrabbit at times.
+Shindig is an interactive fiction in the style of something like a kids' exploration picturebook with some tried and true interactive gameplay.
+As you might know, it's always been my goal to seek out wholesome indie games because I'm a bit jumpier than a jackrabbit at times.
 I tend to like games that can be played by anyone.
-In Shindig I explored this friendly animated world on a quest to help a… Read the rest
+In Shindig I explored this friendly animated world on a quest to help a friendly warthog find treasures to put together a party, or a Shindig rather.
+It's cute and thoughtful.
+Learn more here if you wish.

-BROK the InvestiGator is a New SUPER Explorable, Anthro Detective, Point and Click Game
+BROK the InvestiGator is a New SUPER Explorable Point and Click Game

 Planet Zoo Remains A Suprisingly Pleasant Favorite